 The power of taking time for you, even if it’s simply taking a walk in nature, is something Jones cannot stress enough.
 “We can all carve out a few minutes each day,” she opines, “whether it is the morning or in the evening.”
 But what about the times when you don’t have a minute to spare?
 Jones has an answer: “Get up early and begin the day in a relaxed, peaceful manner because the first 40 minutes sets the tone for the entire day.”

 As far as her greatest inspirations, Jones says it is love.
 “Love is always the answer.
 We need to love ourselves, love our lives, and live with gratitude.”
 And, as luck would have it, her close friends who live around the country and world enrich Jones with their loving support.
 She cites her mother, June, and her grandmother, Fritzie, as her strongest influences.
 “They taught me, by example, the power of thinking positively and being passionate about life.
 Ennui,” they would remind me, “is impossible when you are fully engaged in life’s adventures day-to-day, and you invite joy and miracles to be your quotidian companions.
-Along with hiking, in-line skating cycling, and spending lots of time in nature, Jones also has a passion for words and writing, art, movies, horses, sports, reading, gardening, creating colorful, tasty, healthy meals, and celebrating life.
+Along with hiking, walking/jogging/swimming at the beach, biking on and off-road, Pilates, weight training, and spending lots of time in nature, Jones also has a passion for words and writing, art, movies, horses, sports, reading, gardening, creating colorful, tasty, healthy meals, and celebrating life.

 In spite of her demanding work and traveling schedule, Jones always finds a way to nurture and cultivate close relationships with family and friends.
 And even though she enjoys her solitude and will go for periods of quietude and aloneness when her heart requests it of her, she is quick to note that we all need special people in our lives.